Cavaliers owner Dan Gilbert recovering after stroke symptoms

-CLEVELAND (AP) — Billionaire businessman and Cleveland Cavaliers owner Dan Gilbert is recovering after suffering symptoms of a stroke and seeking hospital care.
+CLEVELAND (AP) — Cavaliers owner and billionaire businessman Dan Gilbert is recovering after suffering symptoms of a stroke and seeking hospital care.

 Officials with Detroit-based Quicken Loans said in a statement that Gilbert “received immediate medical attention and is currently recovering comfortably” after going to a Detroit-area hospital early Sunday with “stroke-like symptoms.”
 Gilbert is the company’s founder and chairman.

+No other details were provided on Gilbert’s condition, a diagnosis or prognosis.
 The company said Gilbert’s family requests privacy at this time.

 Gilbert has owned the Cavs since 2005.

-The 57-year-old Gilbert introduced new Cavs coach John Beilein at a press conference Tuesday at the team’s training facility in Independence, Ohio.
+The 57-year-old introduced new Cavs coach John Beilein at a press conference Tuesday at the team’s training facility in Independence, Ohio.

 His hospitalization comes a month before his Rocket Mortgage is to host Detroit’s first PGA Tour event.
 It also follows his launch of a ballot drive just days earlier to push auto insurance reform in Michigan.
 The state Legislature passed a landmark insurance reform bill Friday.